-Dealing with ‘difficult’ RSE topics is one of our specialities, we’ve been doing it for years and welcome the new guidance for PSHE and RSE.
+Dealing with ‘sensitive’ RSE topics is one of our specialities, we’ve been doing it for years and welcome the new guidance for PSHE and RSE.
 (Sometimes also known as PSHEE and SRE!)

 From September 2020 Schools have a mandatory responsibility to deliver additional health education alongside Relationships and Sexual Education (RSE).
 We believe this is a very positive step and will enhance the suite of PSHE subjects delivered within schools AND improve the knowledge and skills of young people as they embark on their journeys to adulthood.